A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Introduction

-\item Fernandez and Bloch in \cite{Fernandez_Bloch_2008} where able to explicitly find vakonomic multipliers for a simple (yet relatively wide) class of \emph{abelian Chaplygin systems} (and under additional assumption that the Lagrangian is of mechanical type and regular).
-In consequence, they where able to apply Rumianstev's method to these systems.
+\item Fernandez and Bloch in \cite{Fernandez_Bloch_2008} were able to explicitly find vakonomic multipliers for a simple (yet relatively wide) class of \emph{Abelian Chaplygin systems} (and under an additional assumption that the Lagrangian is of mechanical type and regular).
+In consequence, they were able to apply Rumianstev's method to these systems.
 The resulting answer to \eqref{main_question_1} was given in terms of the geometry of the constraints distribution and vertical derivatives of the Lagrangian.
-For a more general class of \emph{non-abelian Chaplygin systems} their approach gave a partial answer to \eqref{main_question_1}.
+For a more general class of \emph{non-Abelian Chaplygin systems} their approach gives a partial answer to \eqref{main_question_1}.
 Fernandez and Bloch show, in particular, that examples of a unicycle and a two-wheeled carriage answer \eqref{main_question} positively.
-The authors, however, claim incorrectly that examples of the Heisenberg system, the Chaplygin skate and an invariant system on $SO(3)$ give a negative answer to \eqref{main_question}.
-We comment and correct their mistake in Remark \ref{rem:Bloch_Fernandez}.
-Let us remark that Fernandez and Bloch study also an interesting question about the relation of problem \eqref{main_question} and the existence of an invariant measure.
+They, however, claim incorrectly that the examples of the Heisenberg system, the Chaplygin skate, and an invariant system on $SO(3)$ give a negative answer to \eqref{main_question}.
+We comment and correct their statement in Remark~\ref{rem:Bloch_Fernandez}.
+Let us remark that Fernandez and Bloch study also an interesting question about the relation of problem \eqref{main_question} with that of the existence of an invariant measure.